 Stefan Zweig art exhibition poster designed by Isabel Stolze in Berlin

 75 years of chess story "The Royal Game" by Stefan Zweig.
-Exhibition at the Anna-Ditzen-Library in Neuenhagen near Berlin.
+In 2017 there was an art exhibition at the Library in Neuenhagen near Berlin.

 Books and graphic art to the chess story The Royal Game